 SIACUCHA INDIANS.
 The Siacucha Indians were one of twenty Indian groups that joined Juan Domínguez de Mendoza on his expedition from El Paso to the vicinity of present San Angelo in 1683–84.
 Since Mendoza did not indicate at what point the Siacuchas joined his party, it is impossible to determine their range or affiliations.
 However, the Indians between the Pecos River and the San Angelo area were being hard pressed by Apache Indians at this time, and it seems likely that the Siacuchas ranged between these two localities.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "SIACUCHA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bms26.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "SIACUCHA INDIANS," accessed December 12, 2019, http://www.tshaonline.org/handbook/online/articles/bms26.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.